Aaryan200106/Tredence-Assesment/README.md

 **Key observations:**

-- As λ increases, sparsity increases and accuracy decreases — this is the fundamental sparsity-accuracy trade-off.
+- As λ increases, sparsity increases and accuracy decreases this is the fundamental sparsity-accuracy trade-off.
 - The **medium λ = 1e-4** model typically represents the best practical trade-off: meaningful compression while retaining reasonable classification performance.
-- Even the high-λ model demonstrates that the self-pruning mechanism works correctly — the network successfully identifies and removes a large fraction of its own weights.
+- Even the high-λ model demonstrates that the self-pruning mechanism works correctly the network successfully identifies and removes a large fraction of its own weights.
-- Per-layer analysis (Plot 3) usually shows that **earlier layers (wider layers)** are pruned more aggressively than later, narrower layers.
-This makes intuitive sense — wide early layers have more redundant capacity.
+- Per layer analysis (Plot 3) usually shows that **earlier layers (wider layers)** are pruned more aggressively than later, narrower layers.
+This makes intuitive sense wide early layers have more redundant capacity.

 **Why does L1 on sigmoid gates create a bimodal distribution?**

-After training with a non-trivial λ, plotting gate values produces a characteristic bimodal histogram:
+After training with a non trivial λ, plotting gate values produces a characteristic bimodal histogram:
 - A large spike near `0.0` — connections the network decided to prune
 - A smaller cluster near `0.7–1.0` — connections the network decided to keep

 This bimodality is exactly what a successful pruning mechanism should produce.
-It indicates that gates have reached a near-binary decision state: either a connection is useful (gate ≈ 1) or it isn't (gate ≈ 0).
+It indicates that gates have reached a near binary decision state: either a connection is useful (gate ≈ 1) or it isn't (gate ≈ 0).
 A uniform or unimodal distribution would suggest the regularisation wasn't strong enough to drive any gates fully to zero.

 ---

 ## 📈 Output Plots Explained

 ### `training_curves.png`
-Three panels showing epoch-by-epoch progression for all three λ values:
+Three panels showing epoch by epoch progression for all three λ values:
 - **Left:** Test accuracy over epochs — you should see λ = 1e-5 consistently on top
 - **Middle:** Sparsity level over epochs — watch how λ = 1e-3 aggressively prunes in early epochs
 - **Right:** Total training loss — includes both CE and sparsity components, so higher-λ models show higher raw loss values even at convergence